Charystag/lazyprototypes/README.md

 ### One time use (no install required)

 To use the header script without any install requirements, just clone the repository and run `make`.
-This will create inside said repository an executable file called `header`.
+This will create inside said repository an executable file called `lazyheader`.
 You will then be able to use the header script in two different ways :

 1. By running `./lazyheader SOURCES_DIR FILE_TO_CREATE [FILES_TO_INCLUDE]`<br/>
-	as in `./lazyheader sources includes/header.h include1.h include2.h`
+	as in `./lazyheader sources includes/header_name.h include1.h include2.h`
 	Beware that all the files specified from `include1.h` will have their full provided path included.
 	So don't write `includes/include1.h` when you want to include `include1.h`
 2. By running `./lazyheader SOURCES_DIR FILE_TO_CREATE`<br/>